 - The former general manager of an office supply company involving fraud allegations;

-- A major financial services and insurance company regarding allegations of unfair competition, tortious interference, and misappropriation of trade secrets.
+- A major financial services and insurance company regarding allegations of unfair competition, tortious interference, and misappropriation of trade secrets; and

-Matt continues his leadership outside of the firm as a member of the Boston Bar Association and Energy Bar Association.
-He serves as a board member of St. Mary’s Court Housing Development Corporation and is the former vice chairman of the DC Advisory Neighborhood Commission 2F (Logan Circle).
+Matt continues his leadership outside of the firm as a member of the American Bar Association, Boston Bar Association, and Energy Bar Association.
+He is a member of the 2016-17 class of the Boston Bar Association’s Public Interest Leadership Program, which promotes civic engagement and public service by advancing the leadership role of lawyers in service to their communities.
+He also serves as a board member of St. Mary’s Court Housing Development Corporation and is the former vice chairman of the DC Advisory Neighborhood Commission 2F (Logan Circle).

 Prior to joining Nutter, Matt served as the interim chief legal counsel and senior policy advisor at the Office of the State Senate Minority Leader in Boston.
 Prior to that, he spent a number of years as a litigator in the Washington, DC office of an international law firm.

 During law school, Matt served as a senior articles editor of the Northwestern University Law Review and president of the Student Funded Public Interest Fellowships Program.
 He was also a quarterfinalist in the Julius H. Miner Moot Court Competition.